dlynes12/Job_Hiring_Program/phase2/src/README.txt

 ----------------------------------------------------------------------
 From the main menu:

-1) Click the calender icon and enter the Date
+1) Click the calendar icon and enter the Date
 2) Press the "Applicant Access" button
 3) Press the "Create New User" button
 4) Fill in the desired username and password corresponding fields